truenas/documentation/content/en/docs/tasks/administrative/users.md

 description: "A how-to for creating users in TrueNAS."
 ---

-Users can be created or added to the TrueNAS system allowing flexibility in configuring which users have access to the data stored on the system.
+Users can be created or added to the TrueNAS system, allowing flexibility in configuring which users have access to the data stored on the system.
 A common practice is to create users and assign them to a
 <a href="/docs/tasks/administrative/group/">group</a>.
 This practice allows for